michelnossin/pandaweb/README.md

 A prebuild ReactJS table component we will use to put in our data.
 Notice it can't support multiheader tables, but works relatively simple.
 5. fetch
 Used to make Ajax based calls from our ReactJS frontend to the backend.
 We will use it to get the data from our NodeJS backend Api.
-6. Mongodb MONK
+6. Mongo for NodeJS
-Connector for NodeJS backend to connect to MongoDB and read the data we stored in the database.
+To connect our backend API Layer (Nodejs) to our database Mongo
 7. Python / Pandas / PyMongo
 Our initial script will create a Panda dataframe using some dummy data having several datatypes.
 It will also insert it into MongoDB